IndrajeetDev/DYFlutterCodingChallenge/README.md

 A new Flutter project.

-Shared an apk file, please find in below link
+Please find an apk in below link

 https://i.diawi.com/kkwfWL

+For installing an apk, open above link in the android device and install it.